mjknj18/Employee-Database-Analysis/README.md

 7. Generate equally sized salary range bins based on minimum and maximum salaries.
 8. Calculate number of salaries within each bin.
 9. Plot histogram of employee salary frequencies.
-10. Merge employee salary and title data into single data frame.
+10. Merge employee salary and title data frames into single data frame.
 11. Group data by title and calculate average salary for each title.
 12. Plot bar chart of average employee salary by title.